One Anastomosis Gastric Bypass

 ABOUT THE PROCEDURE

-One anastomosis gastric bypass (OAGB), previously known as mini gastric bypass (MGB), or omega loop gastric bypass, or single anastomosis gastric bypass is increasing in popularity as an option for bariatric (weight loss) surgery in Australia.
-It has been available in Australia since the mid 2000s.
+One anastomosis gastric bypass (OAGB), previously known as mini gastric bypass (MGB), or omega loop gastric bypass, or single anastomosis gastric bypass (SAGB), is increasing in popularity as an option for bariatric (weight loss) surgery in Australia.
+It has been available in Australia since the mid-2000s.

-In this procedure, a small section of the blood vessels attached to the right side of the stomach (lesser curvature) are divided and then a calibrated sizing tube is passed through mouth to the stomach by the anaesthetist.
+In this procedure, a small section of the blood vessels attached to the right side of the stomach (lesser curvature) is divided and then a calibrated sizing tube is passed through the mouth to the stomach by the anaesthetist.

 A surgical stapler is positioned externally on the stomach against the internal tube.
 The stapler is fired in such a way that a small gastric pouch, with a volume of approximately 60mL is formed using the upper right corner of the stomach (see diagram).

-The gastric staples are permanent and do no need to be removed.
+The gastric staples are permanent and do not need to be removed.
 They are safe with MRI scanners and are too small to be detected by airport security systems.

 RECOVERY